Company News

 In November 2019, for example, Designer Group announced the opening of a new office in Nairobi to handle Sh4.3 billion worth of projects in East Africa.

-The Dublin-based engineering firm said its fully-owned Kenyan subsidiary would oversee ongoing projects valued at Sh1.46 billion as well as execution of new ones valued at Sh2.8 billion starting 2020 in Kenya and Uganda.
+The Dublin-based engineering firm said its fully-owned Kenyan subsidiary would oversee ongoing projects valued at Sh1.46 billion as well as execution of new ones valued at Sh2.8 billion starting in 2020 in Kenya and Uganda.

-Designer Group, which partners with local companies when bidding for engineer, procure and construct (EPC) contract jobs, said the Nairobi office would assist several East African firms to undertake projects in utility, infrastructure, industrial, and sustainable energy.
+Designer Group, which partners with local companies when bidding for engineer, procure, and construct (EPC) contract jobs, said the Nairobi office would assist several East African firms to undertake projects in utility, infrastructure, industrial, and sustainable energy.

-In March 2016, the UK designer of Dubai’s Burj Al Arab hotel acquired Howard Humphreys East Africa in a move that was aimed at making Nairobi its African headquarters for property, energy and infrastructure deals.
+In March 2016, the UK designer of Dubai’s Burj Al Arab hotel acquired Howard Humphreys East Africa in a move that was aimed at making Nairobi its African headquarters for property, energy, and infrastructure deals.

 A year later, U.S. construction giant Bechtel opened its Africa office in Nairobi, from where it would launch bids for the continent’s mega infrastructure projects.